sungsoo-ahn/2025/_posts/2025-04-28-unified-models.md

 * **Modeling Spatial Distributions**: Diffusion models are well-suited for modeling complex spatial data distributions, such as images and videos, by gradually refining noise into structured outputs

-*  **Faster Inference Compared to Autoregressive Models**: Diffusion models often have faster inference times because they generate images or videos in parallel, unlike autoregressive models that generate step-by-step.
+*  **Faster Inference Compared to Autoregressive Models**: Diffusion models often have faster inference times because they generate images or videos in parallel with only few steps, unlike autoregressive models that generate token-by-token.